This blog post was last updated on 7/29/25

 I know, I know.
 This sounds tedious.
 But I promise it’s not.
 Take one of your valuable blog posts and read through it, searching for points that could easily be their own article.
 Use the base information you have and fill it out, so your content is still of a similar vein, yet maintains its uniqueness and originality.

 Take, for example, our blog post on “10 Blog Metrics You Should be Using to Track Success.”
 One of the metrics to track success within this blog post is “Overall Blog Visits.”
-A full blog post can be written on why overall blog visits is an important metric to measure for success and the various methods you can use to increase the visits to your blog.
+A full blog post can be written on why overall blog visits are an important metric to measure for success and the various methods you can use to increase the visits to your blog.

 • Increase your guest-contributed content and include links back to your blog within those articles.